techidaily/site-games-able/source/_posts/cost-saving-strategies-for-gamers.md

  While your PS5, normally, should be able to regulate its own temperature with no problems, leaving it on with a game running in the background could cause heat to compound inside the PS5 and around its immediate environment.
 The possibility of this happening is low, but not entirely impossible—especially if your PS5 is in an unventilated location like a cabinet, so you should even risk it.

- There are[things you can do to stop your PS5 from overheating](https://www.makeuseof.com/how-to-stop-ps5-overheating/) , like a supplementary external fan.
+ There are [things you can do to stop your PS5 from overheating](https://www.makeuseof.com/how-to-stop-ps5-overheating/) , like a supplementary external fan.
 However, you should reserve such measures for using it while playing video games.

 ## 2\.
 Leaving Your PS5 On Consumes More Power (and Money)